-Henry leads Titans’ run to AFC South lead 45-26 over Colts
+Henry leads into AFC South lead with 45-26 over Colts

 INDIANAPOLIS (AP) — Derrick Henry carried the Tennessee Titans into the AFC South lead Sunday.

-Now the defending rushing champion wants to finish the job with a division title and another deep playoff run.
+Now the bruising back can focus on other daunting tasks, like clinching the division title and making another long playoff run.

-Henry battered the NFL’s second-stingiest defense for 140 yards and three touchdowns in the first half, finished with 178 yards and led the Titans to a crucial 45-26 rout at Indianapolis.
+Henry battered the NFL’s second-stingiest defense by rushing for 178 yards and three touchdowns, leading the Titans to a 45-26 rout at Indianapolis.

+“I just had to go out there and get north and south and finish runs and finish forward, get to the end zone,” he said.
+“Credit to all those guys blocking.
+A lot of credit goes to them.
+I just had to go out and do my job and be efficient when I had the ball.”

-The win gives Tennessee (8-3) sole possession of the division lead, a split in the two-game season series and a tie-breaking edge based on current division records of the teams.
-Henry also padded his lead as he chases a second straight rushing crown.
+Tennessee (8-3) now has sole possession of the division lead over Indy (7-4), a split in the two-game season series and the current tiebreaking edge based on the teams’ division records.

+Henry made all the difference in this one.
+He did the heavy lifting with 27 carries, breaking tackles, eluding defenders and occasionally dragging along those who tried to bring him down.

-He has three straight 100-yard games and eight consecutive road games with 100 or more yards, tying former Titans running back Chris Johnson for the second-longest streak since the 1970 merger.
+It was his third consecutive 100-yard game, his seventh this season and his eighth straight on the road, tying former Titans running back Chris Johnson for the second-longest streak since the 1970 merger.
 Only Hall of Famer Barry Sanders (10 in 1996-97) had a longer streak.

-With the Colts (7-4) missing three key starters — Pro Bowl defensive tackle DeForest Buckner, starting linebacker Bobby Okereke and defensive end Denico Autry — Henry repeatedly broke tackles or eluded tacklers.
-He became the second player in franchise history with three straight seasons of 10 or more TD runs, joining Hall of Famer Earl Campbell.
+Henry also became the second player in franchise history with 10 TD runs in three straight seasons, joining Hall of Famer Earl Campbell.

-And it didn’t take long for Henry to set the tone.
-He touched the ball on six of Tennessee’s first 10 plays and capped the opening drive with a 12-yard scoring run.
+With the Colts defense down three key starters — Pro Bowl defensive tackle DeForest Buckner, starting linebacker Bobby Okereke and defensive end Denico Autry — Henry set the tone quickly.
+He touched the ball six times in Tennessee’s first 10 plays, including a 12-yard run for a 7-0 lead.

+“We just we did not execute,” Colts coach Frank Reich said.
+“In big games, it’s about doing the little things right.
+We didn’t do that.
+At times, we have done that right in the big games.
+We didn’t do that today.”

-After the Colts tied the score at 7 with an 11-yard pass from Philip Rivers to Trey Burton, Ryan Tannehill hooked up with A.J.
-Brown on a 69-yard scoring play.
-When the Colts tied the score on Jacoby Brissett’s 1-yard TD run, Henry went back to work.
+Indy tied the score with an 11-yard pass from Philip Rivers to Trey Burton, but Ryan Tannehill made it 14-7 with a 69-yard scoring pass to A.J.
+Brown.
+Indy answered with Jacoby Brissett’s 1-yard TD run, and then Henry went back to work.

-He scored on a 1-yard run midway through the second quarter, added an 11-yard TD run to make it 28-14, and was used as a decoy on Tannehill’s 1-yard TD run that gave Tennessee an insurmountable 35-14 halftime lead.
+The NFL rushing leader scored on a 1-yard run midway through the second quarter, and then added an 11-yard TD run to make it 28-14.
+He played the perfect decoy to free Tannehill for a 1-yard TD run to give the Titans a 35-14 halftime lead.

+Henry had 140 yards rushing at the break, and Indy never recovered.

+“We like to establish the run game whether we’re at home or away, and Derrick is consistent,” Tannehill said after going 13 of 22 for 221 yards.
+“He does his thing no matter where we’re at.
+He’s a football player, and a really good one at that.”

 INJURY REPORT

-Titans: Henry was helped by the return of left guard Rodger Saffold III (ankle) and the ability of center Ben Jones and right tackle Dennis Kelly to fight through knee injuries.
-David Quessenberry became the third left tackle to start for Tennessee.
-Linebacker Jayon Brown, the Titans leading tackler, missed his first game with a season-ending elbow injury.
-Defensive backs Kenny Vaccaro and Amani Hooker both were shaken up late.
+Titans: Left guard Rodger Saffold III (ankle) returned to the lineup as center Ben Jones and right tackle Dennis Kelly fought through knee injuries to play.
+David Quessenberry became the third left tackle to start for Tennessee, and the Titans defense didn’t miss a beat without linebacker Jayon Brown (elbow).
+Defensive backs Kenny Vaccaro and Amani Hooker were shaken up late.

-Colts: In addition to Buckner and Autry, on the reserve/COVID-19 list, and Okereke (ankle), the Colts played without center Ryan Kelly (neck) and running back Jonathan Taylor (COVID-19 list).
-They also lost left tackle Anthony Castonzo (knee) early in the second quarter.
-Safety Khari Willis (back and quad) left in the second half.
+Colts: In addition to losing Buckner and Autry (reserve/COVID-19) and Okereke (ankle), Indy played without center Ryan Kelly (neck) or running back Jonathan Taylor (COVID-19).
+Left tackle Anthony Castonzo hurt his knee in the second quarter and safety Khari Willis left with back and quad injuries in the second half.
 Neither returned.

 STAT PACK

-Titans: Henry finished with 27 carries, his 20th consecutive game with 20 more, the NFL’s second-longest streak since 1948.
-Emmitt Smith set the record at 23 straight. … Henry is the only player since 2018 to top the 100-yard mark against the Colts — and he’s done it three times. … The Titans rushed for 230 yards and produced a season-high points total. … Brown became the fourth player in franchise — the first since Drew Hill in 1988-89 — with eight TD receptions in consecutive years.
-He had four catches for 98 yards.
-Brown also recovered an onside kick and returned it 42 yards for a score.
+Titans: It was Henry’s 20th straight game with at least 20 carries, the league’s second-longest streak since 1948. … Henry has three 100-yard games against Indy since 2018 — the only three against the Colts during that span. … Tennessee rushed for 230 yards and had a season-high scoring total. … Brown became the fourth player in franchise history — the first since Drew Hill in 1988-89 — with eight TD receptions in consecutive years.
+He had four catches for 98 yards and returned an onside kick 42 yards for a score.

-Colts: Indy allowed more points in the first half than in any full game this season.
-The previous high was 32 by Cleveland. … Rivers was 24 of 42 with 295 yards, two touchdowns and one interception in his 235th consecutive start.
-He moved past Eli Manning for No. 10 in league history for most career starts and tied Charles Woodson for No. 9. … The interception ended Rivers’ streak of 199 consecutive throws against Tennessee 295 without a pick. … T.Y.
+Colts: Indy allowed more points in the first half than in any full game previously this season.
+Their previous high was 32 by Cleveland. … Rivers was 24 of 42 for 295 yards, two touchdowns and one interception in his 235th consecutive start.
+He’s tied with Charles Woodson for ninth on the NFL’s career starts list. … T.Y.
 Hilton caught four passes for 81 yards and his first TD this season, becoming the sixth player in Colts history with 9,000 yards from scrimmage and the fourth with 9,000 yards receiving.

 UP NEXT